Mass media in Cuba: Provincial circulation

+Each weekly has its own website with local news, updated daily, which offers weekly print editions for free download in the PDF format.
+Some also publish online editions in English.

 Role of the Church

 Although the press is publicly owned, magazines and bulletins owned by the Catholic Church and other Christian denominations are also published and available to any Cuban citizen.
 In Havana, the Catholic Church publishes magazines such as Palabra Nueva and Espacio Laical monthly.
 In the diocese of Pinar del Río, Vitral is published bimonthly.
 These magazines and bulletins include religious instruction and news from the church.
 The bulletin with the highest circulation is Vida cristiana, published weekly in Havana; it reaches the majority of Catholics in the country.
 Today, the Church seeks to expand to different forms of media such as television and radio which it currently has no access.

 Radio

 In 2005 Cubans had at least 3.9 million radio receivers, and the country had 169 AM, and 55 FM stations.
-The Cuban Institute of Radio and Television serves as the government’s administrative outlet for broadcasting.
+The Cuban Institute of Radio and Television serves as the government's administrative outlet for broadcasting.
 Of the six national AM/FM radio networks, the top three are Radio Progreso, Radio Reloj, and Radio Rebelde, in that order.
 Two other national radio networks that also provide news and entertainment are Radio Musical Nacional (CMBF) and Radio Enciclopedia.
 Another station, Radio Taíno, promotes tourism.
 The Cuban government also operates Radio Havana, the official Cuban international short-wave radio service.
-Cuba’s restriction of foreign broadcast media is one reason the U.S. government has sponsored radio broadcasting into Cuba through Radio y Televisión Martí, much of which is jammed.
+Cuba's restriction of foreign broadcast media is one reason the U.S. government has sponsored radio broadcasting into Cuba through Radio y Televisión Martí, much of which is jammed.